-Notification of 2 or less gaming machines in licensed premises - 51
+Notification of 2 or less gaming machines in licensed premises - 53

-There are therefore 258 current authorisations for which the Authority is responsible for ensuring compliance with an increase of 7 from January 2019.
+There are therefore 208 current authorisations for which the Authority is responsible for ensuring compliance with a decrease of 50 from May 2021.

 2.10 A plan showing the Chichester District Council area is shown at Appendix A.